-March is the start of Spring and there are lots of things to get on with in the garden in preparation for the Summer months ahead.
-Once the frost has subsided, the first step for ensuring your garden is ready for the new season is to have a Spring clean by removing weeds, leaves, diseased or old plant foliage from the flower beds.
+Once you start to notice the bulbs popping up through the soil, you know it’s nearly time for the garden to burst into bloom!
+There’s lots to get on with in the garden during Spring in preparation for the summer months ahead.
+Once the frost has subsided, the first step for ensuring your garden is ready for the new season is to have a Spring clean by removing weeds, leaves, and diseased or old plant foliage from the flower beds.

 You can start planting hanging baskets from April, as long as they are kept indoors until the last frosts.
 Ensure to choose a basket that is lined or replace the liner of your existing basket if your old one is no longer suitable.
 Start with a plant that creates an impact in the centre of the basket, add some trailing plants and consider your colour choices.
 We have a lovely selection of basket plants to choose from in our glasshouse.